-Truck drivers health programs are designed for Accelerating America’s Shift into Better Health for Professional Drivers and Certified Fleets.
+Truck driver’s health programs are designed for Accelerating America’s Shift toward Better Health for Professional Drivers and Certified Fleets.

-America is depending upon the transportation industry to safely convey every product imaginable, including the critical vaccines targeting COVID-19 and vital Rx pharmaceuticals.
+America is depending upon the transportation industry to safely convey every product imaginably.
+It also includes the critical vaccines targeting COVID-19 and vital Rx pharmaceuticals.
 Yet, professional truck drivers and transportation workers are a vulnerable occupational group with significant adverse health outcomes.

 Today, there is a pressing need for strategies to help keep professional drivers and other transport workers at peak health so they can remain productive and stay safe behind the wheel.
-Furthermore, maintaining an adequate pool of employees is an ongoing struggle for fleet owners, with serious health issues at the heart of driver turnover.
+Apart from this, maintaining an adequate pool of employees is an ongoing struggle for fleet owners, with serious health issues at the heart of driver turnover.

-HTA has served the health and wellness needs of professional drivers and through recruitment and intake of drivers in the National Diabetes Prevention Program have found the many chronic disease(s) to be common amongst the community.
+HTA has served the health and wellness needs of professional drivers and through recruitment and intake of drivers in the National, Diabetes Prevention Program has found the many chronic disease(s) to be common in the community.